sjhloco/nornir_validate/README.md

 ## Running nornir-validate

-Before being able to generate a meaning compliance report you will need to edit the following elements to fit your own environments desired state.
+Before being able to generate a meaningful compliance report you need to edit the following elements to fit your own environments desired state.
 These are explained in more detail in the later sections.

-- **input variables**: A yaml file (default *input_data.yml*) that holds the host and group variables that describe the desired state of that device. used by the desired state template to build the desired state of the device
+- **input variables**: A yaml file (default *input_data.yml*) that holds the host and group variables that describe the desired state of that device
 - **desired_state template:** A jinja template (default *desired_state.j2*) that is rendered using the input variables to create the desired state of the device
-- **actual_state python logic:** A python method (*actual_state.py*) that creates a data structure from the device command output that can be used as a comparison against the actual state
+- **actual_state python logic:** A python method (in *actual_state.py*) that creates a data structure from the devices command output that can be used as a comparison against the desired state

-*nornir_validate* can be run independently as a standalone script or imported into an existing script and use that scripts Nornir inventory.
+*nornir_validate* can be run independently as a standalone script or imported into an existing script to use that scripts existing Nornir inventory.

 ### Standalone

-When run as standalone *nornir_validate* will create its own Nornir inventory looking in the *nornir_validate* root directory for *config.yml* and the *inventory* directory for *hosts.yml*, *groups.yml* and *defaults.yml*.
+When run as standalone *nornir_validate* creates its own Nornir inventory using the configuration file (*config.yml*) in the */nornir_validate/* root directory and the *hosts.yml*, *groups.yml* and *defaults.yml* files from */nornir_validate/inventory/*.

 By default it uses the input variable file */nornir_validate/input_data.yml* and does not save the compliance report to file.
 Either of these can be changed in the variable section at the start of *nornir_template.py* or overridden by using flags at runtime.